-Robert Freedman \$35,000 plus statutory superannuation per annum \$35,000 plus statutory superannuation per annum
+Robert Freedman \$35,000 plus statutory superannuation per annum Robert Martin \$35,000 plus statutory superannuation per annum

+Mr Howson remuneration as Chairman for first six months of the financial year were settled by issue of shares in lieu of cash payment.
+Fees for the second half of the financial year are accrued and not yet paid.
 Non-executive directors may also receive performance related compensation via options following receipt of shareholder approval.
 The issue of share-based payments as part of non-executive director remuneration ensures that director remuneration is competitive with market standards as well as providing an incentive to pursue longer term success for the Group.
 It also reduces the demand on the cash resources of the Group and assists in ensuring the continuity of service of directors who have extensive knowledge of the Group, its business activities, assets and the industry in which it operates.
 Details of share-based compensation is contained in this report.